noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 - Celo

 If you test any other chains, please open a PR on this page to update the list.
 See [this doc](https://github.com/noir-lang/noir-starter/tree/main/with-foundry#testing-on-chain) for more info about testing verifier contracts on different EVM chains.

+## What's next

+Now that you know how to call a Noir Solidity Verifier on a smart contract using Remix, you should be comfortable with using it with some programmatic frameworks, such as [hardhat](https://github.com/noir-lang/noir-starter/tree/main/vite-hardhat) and [foundry](https://github.com/noir-lang/noir-starter/tree/main/with-foundry).

+You can find other tools, examples, boilerplates and libraries in the [awesome-noir](https://github.com/noir-lang/awesome-noir) repository.

+You should also be ready to write and deploy your first NoirJS app and start generating proofs on websites, phones, and NodeJS environments!
+Head on to the [NoirJS tutorial](../tutorials/noirjs_app.md) to learn how to do that.